timooo-thy/pyChatBot/README.md

    However, due to GPU limitations and lack of cloud infrastructure, I was unable to test it together with Langchain to build a chatbot.
 Hence, I decided to go with prompt engineering by Chain of Thought.

-2. Using Chain of Thought
+2. Using Chain of Thought and Retrieval Augmented Generation

+   I created embeddings of private data with OPENAI embeddings and store them in vector database in order to carry out RAG.

+   Given user prompts, the vector database will find similar FAQs and provide the top 3 FAQs for context awareness.

    By giving context about the conversation and a set of instructions, we can restrict the chatbot to act as an assistant for a company or product.
 This acheived similar results compared to finetuning a model.

    Input Prompt Example 1: